How to Raise Resilient Teens and Tweens - Smiling three girls friends pre-teenage cross their arms in dance move in the park

 When these kinds of questions start to overwhelm us, it can be all too easy to shrug and revert to the same old same old.

-Join us for a candid Lunch & Learn conversation with Peace At Home Parenting founder Ruth E. Freeman, LCSW and educator and author Amy Alamar, EdD.
-Together they’ll explore your questions and offer simple, effective strategies that actually work—and you can seize the opportunity to reset and reimagine your parenting approach.
+Listen in a recently hosted, candid Lunch & Learn conversation with Peace At Home Parenting founder Ruth E. Freeman, LCSW and educator and author Amy Alamar, EdD.
+Together offer simple, effective strategies that actually work—and you can seize the opportunity to reset and reimagine your parenting approach.

 After the conversation, you’ll be able to: